Media in Hawaii: Terrestrial

 Honolulu is the only Nielsen Audio-rated radio market in Hawaii.
 Among the major companies that own stations in Hawaii include Salem Communications, Summit Media, iHeartMedia, HH Media and Ohana Family.
 All of these companies have offices in Honolulu.
 Among the non-commercial FM broadcast licence holders are KKCR - Kaua`i Community Radio - the only full-power community radio station in Hawai`i, broadcasting across the islands of Ni`ihau, Kaua`i, and O`ahu, Manao Radio, an LPFM station broadcasting on Maui, and HPR - Hawai`i Public Radio - a full-power NPR affiliate, broadcasting from O`ahu, with translators across the islands.

 Satellite

 The state of Hawaii was not initially serviced by satellite radio and was not receivable with the exception of certain cellular devices and the internet.
-This changed in 2011, when Sirius XM Radio was given a green light to place a 1.8Kw transmitter in Honolulu after receiving approval from the FCC to begin transmission to Hawaii and Alaska.
+This changed in 2011, when Sirius XM Radio was given a green light to place a 1.8-kW transmitter in Honolulu after receiving approval from the FCC to begin transmission to Hawaii and Alaska.
 Sirius XM had been trying to expand service into Hawaii since 2007 but had opposition from the Hawaii Association of Broadcasters fearing loss of local competition.
 The FCC rejected their petition.